nsetzer/yue-react-flask/docs/ProductionDeployment.md

 This guide will walk through the installation process of the web app on Ubuntu 18.04.
 Including installing a flask server using gunicorn, NginX, and PostgreSQL.
-Let's Encrypt will be used for generating SLL certificates
+Let's Encrypt will be used for generating SSL certificates

-This guide is based on the following two articals:
+This guide is based on the following articals:

 * [Digital Ocean Initial Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04)
 * [Serve Flask Apps with Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04)